W427697/Discord-/docs/addons/addon-migration-guide.md

 ## Support

-If you’ve followed this guide and your addon is still not working, please reach out on the [Storybook Discord](https://discord.gg/storybook) in the `#prerelease` channel and we’ll help you get to the bottom of it and upgrade the guide accordingly.
+If you’ve followed this guide and your addon is still not working, please reach out on the [Storybook Discord](https://discord.gg/storybook) in the `#addons` channel and we’ll help you get to the bottom of it and upgrade the guide accordingly.